MilovanTomasevic/com/index.md

 title: Impossible is nothing but a word!
 image: /assets/img/MilovanTomasevic-8.jpeg
 description: >
-  In addition to scientific research, I also develop business software and websites with the aim of creating a new product or service that consumers will want.
+  In addition to scientific research, I develop business software and websites with the aim of creating a new product or service that consumers will want.
+My name is Milovan Tomašević, ½ Software Engineer, ¼ Open Source enthusiast and ¼ Manager.
 hide_description: true
 selected_projects:
 - _projects/Faculty-of-Information-Studies-in-Novo-MestoThe-Ministry-of-Education-Science-and-Sport-Slovenia.md